niteya-shah/gsoc-proposal/gsoc.md

 The cuRAND library provides generators which are called to produce random numbers from different distributions which are then transformed to the required distribution.
 With the new Generator API, the user will have control over most features of the cuRAND generator over a thin abstraction layer.

-Additionally the Generator API now supports the argument dtype, which was support by CuPy in its current implementation as well as the out argument which can be used to fill arrays.
+Additionally the Generator API now supports the argument dtype, which was support by CuPy in its current implementation as well as the out argument which can be used to fill pre-existing arrays.

 The RandomState API is much slower to run in parallel due to constant locking of the state, it affects reproducibility as well due to excessive bookkeeping of changes in state when run in parallel.
 In comparison, the Generator API can create multiple PRNGs, which will all be able to run concurrently.